Mark-Seaman/DigitalOcean-2023/Documents/shrinking-world.com/blog/ai/AI_Prompts.md

 earlier, such as understanding natural language processing, contextual awareness, experimentation and iteration, and collaboration.

+---

 **prompt**

 write about Building a Chat Book to Prompt chat-GPT

-add discussion of how to follow up with another prompt

----
+**response**

-## Basic Prompts
+    Basic Prompts

     To create a Chat Book, you'll need to provide a list of topics or questions that you want to discuss.
 Here are some examples to get you started:

     * What are your thoughts on artificial intelligence?
     * Can you tell me a joke?
     * What do you think is the meaning of life?
     * What's your favorite book/movie?
     * Do you believe in ghosts or aliens?
     * How do you think technology is changing the world?
     * Who's your favorite historical figure and why?
     * What's your opinion on climate change?
     * Can you recommend a good restaurant in your area?
     * What's your favorite hobby?

     These are just some ideas to get started, but feel free to add your own topics or questions to make your Chat Book more personalized.

 When you're ready, simply start a conversation with ChatGPT and ask one of the questions from your Chat Book.

 ---

+**prompt**

+add discussion of how to follow up with another prompt

+**response**

     ## Follow Up